tonysamperi/ngx-mat-timepicker/README.md

 A simple time picker module using Angular Material: it provides an Android style dialog for time selection and a handy input for time selection in Material style.

 ### Why this project?
-The original was nice, but for some reason it didn't adapt your Material theme.
+The original was nice, but for some reason it didn't adapt to your Material theme.
+So an extra config was necessary to have a nice integration in your app.
-This project **automatically adapts** to your theme, even if a custom one.
+This project **automatically adapts** to your Material theme, even if a custom one (so, for example, if you have a dark theme, you'll have a dark dialog!).
 By default it will use the primary color.
 You can choose the color scheme among the three **ThemePalette** items, natively provided by Material: `primary`, `accent`, `warn`.